Do you ever go to bed saying to yourself, “Tomorrow is the day that I’ll wake up when the alarm goes off?”

 Therefore, we suggest limiting naps to 20 to 30 minutes.
 That’s long enough to help you feel refreshed but not so long that they plunge you into a deep sleep.

 Some experts will say to avoid caffeine altogether, but that seems excessive.
-Instead, we say feel free to enjoy your regular cup of coffee in the morning or a soda at lunch, but taper off as the day continues, and stop your intake entirely within six hours of bedtime.
+Instead, we say feel free to enjoy your regular cup of coffee in the morning or a soda at lunch, but abstain as the day continues, stopping your intake entirely within six hours of bedtime.

 Right Sleep Aid

 Prescription sleeping pills can be good short-term, temporary solutions for things like jet lag or a particularly stressful circumstance.
 However, when you’re trying to get your internal clock on schedule, they could do more harm than good.

 If you find that it’s a challenge to fall asleep during this reset period, reach for something natural, like melatonin.
 As a supplement, it’s incredibly useful in helping people fall asleep.
 Plus, it’s made naturally by the body, so you’re not introducing foreign chemicals by taking it.